-You may come across data loss on the Seagate hard drive in various situations and the mostly possible causes are presented below.
+You may come across data loss on the Seagate hard drive in various situations and the most possible causes are presented below.
 You could check them out now.

 Physical damage.
 Usually, if you correctly handle and restore the hard drive, it is hard to go wrong.
 Otherwise, some physical problems including drop, overheating, water damage and improper handling to Seagate hard drive can cause data loss, thus making data recovery much difficult.

 Some people may run into their Seagate external hard drive not being recognized or detected on the device manager or the disk management.
 If you have the same case, you could try to uninstall the Seagate drive and update it again.
-Or other ways including chaning drive letter, initializing the external hard drive, creating a new partition and more do work to fix it.
+Or other ways include changing drive letter, initializing the external hard drive, creating a new partition and more work to fix it.

-You could check more details in fixes for Seagate eternal hard drive not showing up.
+You could check more details in fixes for Seagate external hard drive not showing up.

 Frustrating as it is when your external storage device crashes or stops showing your files, it is not the end of the world.
 In fact, this is a fairly common problem, with about 30% of its occurrence down to human error.
-Whether it is your fault or not, you can easily recover any lost data by using AnyRecover.
+Whether it is your fault or not, you can easily perform Seagate data recovery by using AnyRecover data recovery software.
 Seagate hard drive recovery could be as simple as you think!